Hafnia HfO$_2$ is a Proper Ferroelectric: Introduction

-Ferroelectricity in hafnia has been called improper \cite{Lee2020,Delodovici2021,Zhou2022} and for ferroelectric \oI~several parent structures have been proposed, such as fluorite cubic\cite{Lee2020}, $Ccce$\cite{Delodovici2021}, $Pbcm$\cite{Aramberri2023}, and tetragonal\cite{Huan2014,Zhou2022}.
+In the literature, hafnia has been considered an improper ferroelectric, and several parent structures have been proposed for \oI, including fluorite cubic\cite{Lee2020}, $Ccce$\cite{Delodovici2021}, $Pbcm$\cite{Aramberri2023}, and tetragonal\cite{Huan2014,Zhou2022}.
 For ferroelectric \oII, some correctly considered tetragonal \tphase~as the parent structure\cite{Huan2014,Qi2020}, which would be a proper soft-mode transition.
-Since polar $R3m$ has a higher symmetry than most phases except the cubic, it must have the fluorite cubic as a parent structure, and it would also be a proper transition from cubic.
+Since polar $R3m$ or $R3$ has a higher symmetry than most phases except fluorite cubic and centrosymmetric $R\bar{3}m$\cite{Ouyang2023}, it must have either cubic or rhombohedral as parent.
 Ref.~\onlinecite{Lee2020} concluded that ferroelectricity in hafnia is improper, and is due to antipolar-polar coupling and nonlinear interactions with the primary phonon instability in cubic $X^{-}_{2}$.
 In a similar but different way, Zhou et al. showed that tensile uniaxial strain and antipolar-polar coupling leads to the ferroelectric \oI~and claimed that hafnia is an improper ferroelectric\cite{Zhou2022}.
 Using a different parent structure $Ccce$ (equivalently $Bbab$) Ref.~\onlinecite{Delodovici2021} claimed that three modes, $\Gamma_{3-}$, $Y_{3+}$, and $Y_{2+}$, are coupled to generate the \oI~structure.
 In contrast, Ref.~\onlinecite{Aramberri2023}, using $Pbcm$ as the parent structure, stated correctly that ferroelectricity in hafnia is proper, but $Pbcm$ is a higher energy parent, and gives deeper double wells than we show below.

 In this paper we clarify symmetry relationships among the different phases of hafnia and the phonon modes that connect them.
 We find that antiferroelectric $Pbcn$ has a zone center unstable mode $\Gamma^{-}_{2}$, whose distortion leads to \oI.
 We further find that the double-well potential resulting from this $\Gamma^{-}_{2}$ distortion is shallow, making $Pbcn$ key in the polarization switching of \oI~hafnia.
 Having a correct model for hafnia's ferroelectric modes and double wells is important for learning to control its properties by doping, strain, and field, as well for proper understanding of its material physics.
-In order to optimize its switching behavior and design domain engineering and best epitaxial growth, a correct understanding of the ferroelectric instabilities are crucial.
+In order to optimize its switching behavior and design domain engineering and best epitaxial growth, a correct understanding of the ferroelectric instabilities is crucial.